-- Custom Wavefront LASIK Surgery - uses the most advanced laser technology available, which allows for an additional level of information that helps your LASIK surgeon to further customize your treatment.
-A WaveFront scan produces a 3-D map of your eyes, which analyzes not only common problems, but also unique imperfections in your vision.
-Information from this mapping is used in the laser that corrects your cornea.
+- Custom Wavefront LASIK Surgery - uses advanced laser technology, which allows for an additional level of information that helps your LASIK surgeon to further customize your treatment.

 - PRK: Photo Refractive Keratectomy Laser Eye Surgery - Similar to LASIK surgery, PRK surgery involves using a laser to reshape the cornea.
 But instead of creating a flap, a thin outer layer of the cornea is polished to allow the laser access to reshaping the eye… PRK may be a better alternative for certain eye conditions.

 You will receive some simple instructions to follow in the days leading up to your LASIK treatment, including not wearing contact lenses for a period of about a couple of weeks to a few days.
 Your surgeon will discuss with you what to expect during and after your laser eye surgery procedure, including recovery time.